 During the Arizona Legislative session in 2013, the original telemedicine parity bill for rural areas only received unanimous approval of both the Senate and the House.
-Then, during the 2016 session, a bill expanding parity to include the entire state received unanimous approval, and it takes effect on January 1, 2018.
-Telemedicine parity requires insurance companies to reimburse physicians who see remote patients telemedically at the same rate as in-person visits.
+During the 2016 session, a bill expanding parity to include the entire state received unanimous approval, taking effect on Jan.
+1, 2018.

-A Senate staffer who researched what other states with telemedicine parity were doing suggested one option would be to borrow from a North Dakota bill (SB 2052) which that chamber unanimously approved on the same day as the meeting in Phoenix.
-A portion of the bill says: “Payment or reimbursement of expenses for covered health services delivered by means of telehealth… may be established through negotiations conducted by the insurer with the health services providers in the same manner as the insurer with the health services providers in the same manner as the insurer establishes payment or reimbursement of expenses for covered health services that are delivered by in-person means.”
+A Senate staffer who researched other states with telemedicine parity suggested borrowing from a North Dakota bill (SB 2052) which that chamber unanimously approved on the same day as the meeting in Phoenix.
+A portion of the bill says: Payment or reimbursement of expenses for covered health services delivered by means of telehealth may be established through negotiations conducted by the insurer with the health services providers in the same manner as the insurer with the health services providers in the same manner as the insurer establishes payment or reimbursement of expenses for covered health services that are delivered by in-person means.
 The doctors in the room appeared to oppose that idea.

-I spoke to the fact that accessibility to care and physician reimbursement are linked to the incentive to invest in a telemedicine program.
+GlobalMed mentioned that physician reimbursement and access to care directly impact the incentive to invest in a telemedicine program.
 Unless there is a potential revenue stream available to them, doctors will watch and wait and sit on the sidelines.

 The group agreed that further discussions on parity would be helpful.